olmpyia/GroupProject/README.md

 ## Members
 * Mads McDougal, Project Manager
 * Sarah Zhang, Developer/Coder
 * Aayush Silwal, Designer
 * Jenna Tran, Developer/Coder

 ## Project Objective
-features and goals
+Features and Goals:

+This project will include a moveable character and obstacles to avoid.
+The moveable character will be a ball that is controlled with the commands (inster ex.
+WASD, arrow keys, mouse, etc.).
+The obstacles to be avoided are (falling?) spikes, (insert rest...)

 ## UI and Logic Planning